amazon-connect/voicemail-express-amazon-connect/README.md

    -  Updated view for agent guide
    -  Updated HTML layout for email delivery
    -  Updated packager function code to modularize key capabilities
+   -  Added tags to all taggable resources fior better administration and monitoring
+   -  Added tagging to voicemail contacts to provide more controlled access to tasks in self-service modes
    -  Standardized formatting across Lambda functions
    -  Fixed MIME type on wav files to allow for playing within browser when clicking presigned URL links
-   -  Updated test flow to include in queue option

 ## How it works
 With Voicemail Express, customers can have the option to leave a voicemail for an individual agent or an Amazon Connect Queue.
 Once the voicemail is recorded, a series of processes take place in the following order: